-There's the scattershot ability, which when combined with other longbow abilities, all bleeding related abilities and the right armor can deal thousands of damage total, is more or less guaranteed to cause bleeding and potentially poisons the target too. ( Also, you can make poison propagate to other enemies and bleeding can randomly deal a lot of bonus damage.
-With this setup even the normally weak shadow weave ability ( which is supposed to enhance your attacks rather than actually being one ) can oneshot a prismere troll.
+There's the scattershot ability, which when combined with other longbow abilities, all bleeding related abilities and the right armor can deal thousands of damage total, is more or less guaranteed to cause bleeding and potentially poisons the target too.
+Also, you can make poison propagate to other enemies and bleeding can randomly deal a lot of bonus damage.
+With this setup even the normally rather weak shadow strike ability which is supposed to enhance your attacks rather than actually dealing significant damage, can oneshot a prismere troll.

 Most enemies have a weapon type that just erases them from existence.
 Chakrams are useful against giant-type enemies, and Squishy Wizards go down with a few greatsword hits.

 Goddamned Bats: Wolves especially early in the game.
-They come in packs and tend to coordinate their attacks to flank you, they also stay out of your melee weapons reach and can cause the Bleeding effect which slowly drains your health and decreases your Physical Defense.
+They come in packs and tend to coordinate their attacks to flank you, they also stay just a bit out of your melee weapon's reach and can cause the Bleeding effect which slowly drains your health and decreases your Physical Defense.

-It's Easy, so It Sucks: A common complaint about the game; since the game is so combat-focused, most character builds are ridiculously overpowered, and whatever little challenge the game provides can be mitigated with potion-and-Reckoning abuse, most players can overlevel and breeze through the game before they know they've done so.
+It's Easy, Now It Sucks!: A common complaint about the game; since the game is so combat-focused, most character builds are ridiculously overpowered, and whatever little challenge the game provides can be mitigated with potion-and-Reckoning abuse, most players can overlevel and breeze through the game before they know they've done so.
 It doesn't help that you have to actively try in order to avoid the Gamebreakers.

 Player Punch: Arguably the House of Sorrows storyline.
 The person that originally inducts you into the House of Sorrows uses you as a means to destroy it from within.
 Basically everyone is dead and the Second Coming of the House's founder has to sacrifice themselves to save the world.
 Especially punch-worthy as the Fateless One would be coming down from the hight of recently breaking the Mel Senshir siege and that was one of the reasons the player is approached to join.